-The first and most important job was the hole in the wall between the house itself and the "lean-to" at the side which I'm planning to use as the kitchen.
-This hole had been knocked through without any regard to the weight of the wall above it, so it was already starting to sag.
-When a brick fell out and landed at my feet, I thought "enough is enough"!
+The first and most important job was the hole in the wall between the house itself and the uphill lean-to at the side which I'm planning to use as the kitchen.

-However these grubs are nasty swines - I had a piece of timber in my truck for a couple of weeks to show people, and I've now noticed that my timber floor panelling has a couple of grub holes.
+However these grubs are nasty swines - I had a piece of timber in the back of my van for a couple of weeks to show people, and I've now noticed that my timber floor panelling has a couple of grub holes in it.

 You can see to the left of the fruit trees to where I intend to take advantage of the steep slope to put the lagoons for purifying the water.

-Electricity is somewhat - er - "limited" - but just at the moment (see below for the year 2002 tee hee).
-I bought a second-hand 40 watt wind turbine from a local newspaper (or rather, Paul bought it and I paid for it) in England for £150 (about $230) in April 1999.
+Electricity is somewhat limited - but just at the moment see below for the year 2002.
+I - or rather, a friend of mine - bought a second-hand 40 watt wind turbine from a local newspaper and I sent him the money for it in the UK for £150 - about $230 - in April 1999.

-November 1999 saw me wire up the lights in the house, and I stood the panels up outside the house whilst I was there and connected then to an old truck battery to get some lighting in the house.
+November 1999 saw me wire up the lights in the house, and I stood the panels up outside the house whilst I was there and connected then to an old lorry battery to have some lighting in the house.

 All the doors on the East side of the barn were replaced with doors that we constructed ourselves on site.
 Now everything closes and locks properly.

 See more photos from 1999 in the photo gallery.